TA2021/TA2021.github.io/diary.md

 18/02/2024 solved most of the search function issues and only one step left to complete this feature which is flatten the products array and the matching the input string with the relevant item.
 24/02/2024 solved displaying items on the cart page issue but still another issue with displaying items on the other pages to be sorted and the solution might be by moving all item to the databse so it can be queried accordingly.
 02/03/2024 most of the pages are now fetching products from the database, but still have to refactor the function that adding and displaying products to the basket page so that it will functional again.
+04/03/2024 work stopped due to health issue, seeking medical help so the work could continue ASAP.
+10/03/2024 Start working on the project again, sorting the fetching issue by refactoring the Shopping basket file and deleting the files that is not wanted anymore such as products file.
+12/03/2024 created login/register system as well as creating STMP for the notification emails.

 ## Support
 For any question please contact me on zfac125@live.rhul.ac.uk